The History-Making ‘Come and Get Your Love,’ From Redbone

 The single was certified RIAA gold, signifying sales of a million copies and entered the pantheon of perennial pop radio standards and classics.

-Redbone’s “Come and Get Your Love” has never had an “official” music video to accompany the track.
+Redbone’s “Come and Get Your Love” had never had an “official” music video to accompany the track—until 2020.
 While live versions of Redbone performing the song and static image clips of the song have been online, fans can now enjoy a new short film created with the song specifically in-mind as the soundtrack.

 Hailing from Morelia, Mexico, producer and director, Juan E Bedolla (who’s earned two Emmy nominations, worked closely with Native American artist Brent Learned in the creation of a short film chronicling the experiences of a spiritual traveler who leaves home to explore a new world.
 The film is inspired by a variety of sources, from graffiti to magical realism, mixing reality with the fantastic, the past with the future, and reexamining pop-culture imagery in the context of contemporary events.
 “Come and Get Your Love” offers a look into the living and changing culture of Native America in the 21st Century through the eyes of the film’s mythic traveler.